Hello and welcome to the Cavalier School of Fencing, Western Australia’s largest and longest running fencing club.

 Age Group: Open

 Experienced visiting coaches will join the club team to take the weapon-specific skills groups for our club sessions.
-Many fencers at ECU Cavalier School of Fencing participate at a national level of competition.
+Many fencers at Cavalier School of Fencing participate at a national level of competition.

 All club coaches have a minimum qualification of Level One (National Accreditation) or working towards their level one.
 The club encourages young coaches by supporting ongoing qualification updates.
 Most of our club coaches are volunteers that have state and national level competition experience.
 We also have coaches with international qualifications and competition experience.